Statistical screening workspace

 Test Status

 Several screening methods rely heavily on precinct-level data.
-Any turnout source using pre-Election-Day registration counts must be treated as provisional because Wisconsin allows Election Day registration.
+Any turnout source using registration counts that exclude Election Day updates must be treated as provisional in states where same-day registration or late denominator updates apply.

 Presidential elections only